-In the recent times, men have become so obsessed with their performance on the bed.
-Their desire for extra pleasure in the intercourse has led many men in their 20’s and 30’s to try ED drugs, even when they don’t have ED.
+Ironically, in recent times, men have become obsessed with their performance on the bed.
+Their desire for extra pleasure in intercourse has led many men to take desperate steps.
+Young men in their 20’s and 30’s now try ED drugs, even when they don’t have ED.

 We are talking about men who have perfect sexual health.
 Still, they aspire to get bigger and long-lasting erections.
-Such aspirations make those guys try something unusual or should we say… “something out of the box.”
+Such aspirations make those guys try something unusual.

-In fact, based on a survey we found hundreds of men already tried ED drugs like Kamagra, Levitra, Cialis etc. Most of them proudly mentioned their good experiences on the bed on using these ED pills.
+In fact, based on a survey, we found hundreds of men already tried ED drugs like Kamagra.
+Some of them also found to be users of more potent drugs like Levitra, Cialis etc. Most of them proudly mentioned their good experiences on the bed through the help of these ED pills.

-Here are the answers of 3 men in a conducted survey who told that they use ED medications despite being sexually healthy:
+Here are the answers of 3 men in a conducted survey.
+These individuals are users of ED medications despite being sexually healthy:

-David—A 28-year-old sexually healthy young man—who told that he prefers to buy Kamagra (one of the most economical ED medication) on the special occasions like birthday, his wedding anniversary and vacations.
-When he was asked to rate his sexual experience on using of an impotence treating pill, he said, “I would rate my erection quality right up there, couldn’t get a bigger and better erection ever before” and he added “each time I took one of those pills, I had the most intense orgasms.”
+David—A 28-year-old sexually healthy young man—who told that he prefers to buy Kamagra on special occasions.
+He prefers these pills on his birthday, his wedding anniversary and vacations.
+He was asked to rate his sexual experience on using impotence treating pill.
+Later the individual enunciated, “I would rate my erection quality right up there, couldn’t get a bigger and better erection ever before.”
+He also added, “each time I took one of those pills, I had the most intense orgasms.”

-Nick—a 37-year-old and a father of two—told that he can gain erections naturally but he believes that a mild dose of an ED drug gives him that extra boost in his sexual performance which he missed always in the past when he indulged into any sexual activity, naturally.
+Nick—a 37-year-old and a father of two—told that he can gain erections naturally.
+But, he believes that a mild dose of an ED drug gives him that extra boost in his sexual performance.
+This intensity he missed always in the past when he indulged into any sexual activity, naturally.

 To conclude whether a non-ED patient shall use ED medications or not, let’s have an insight into the working mechanism of these drugs:

-ED medications are classified as PDE 5 inhibitors which are also vasodilators, which means a medicine like Kamagra, Cialis etc. work on the erectile tissues by dilating the blood vessels directed towards the reproductive organ.
-The augmented flow of oxygenated blood revitalizes the erectile tissues and restores the ability to gain erection with a simultaneous stimulation.
+ED medications are classified as PDE 5 inhibitors which are also vasodilators.
+This means a medicine like Kamagra, Cialis etc. work on the erectile tissues by dilating the blood vessels.
+The augmented flow of oxygenated blood revitalizes the erectile tissues.
+This restores the ability to gain erection with a simultaneous stimulation.

 The reason why these drugs are called PDE 5 inhibitors is that when the molecules of the compounds dissolve into the bloodstream, they help in the inhibition of the premature action of the enzyme called PDE 5—which is responsible to subside the erection in the penis.
 This helps in sustaining the erection for longer duration and allows the ED patient to have a satisfactory lovemaking session.